 The CPA was adopted by the Massachusetts General Court (i.e., the Legislature) and signed into law by the Governor in September 2000.
-Wayland was among the first communities in the Commonwealth to adopt the Act in April 2001 through a bylaw, Chapter 75: Community Preservation Committee.
+Wayland was among the first communities in the Commonwealth to adopt the Act in April 2001.
 As of September 2021, 187 of the 351 municipalities in Massachusetts have adopted the CPA.
-Although the surcharge can be up to 3% of real property tax revenue, Wayland voters accepted a 1.5% surcharge and also adopted two exemptions: low-income property owners and the first \$100,000 of the assessed value of residential property.
+Although the surcharge can be up to 3% of real property tax revenue, Wayland accepted a 1.5% surcharge and adopted two exemptions: low-income property owners and the first \$100,000 of the assessed value of residential property.